 "text-font": ["Tahoma Regular"],

 Curved, horizontal, straight, and river placements are supported.
 River placement results in the same placement as curved placement.
 The vector tile creation process creates secondary geometries to label, if necessary, to match the placement style requested.
+For example, label placement options such as Straight in polygon and Curved in polygon result in point or line geometry being created to locate and orient labels properly within each polygon.
 If the label settings of the map are configured to rotate labels when the map is rotated, this setting is honored for polygon labels with the "text-rotation-alignment" style property set to "map", and the "text-keep-upright" property set to false.

 For basic placement in the center of a polygon, no position properties are specified, as in the example below: